kiwi-ng

 --loglevel=<number>

-specify logging level as number.
-Details about the available log levels can be found at: https://docs.python.org/3/library/logging.html#logging-levels Setting a log level causes all message >= level to be displayed.
+Specify logging level as a number.
+Further info about the available log levels can be found at: https://docs.python.org/3/library/logging.html#logging-levels Setting a log level displays all messages above the specified level.

 ----------------------------